MaggGomes/flask/esof/docs/assignment4.md

 <a name="controllability"/>
 ###Controllability
-* The degree to which it is possible to control the state of the component under test as required for testing.
+* The degree to which it is possible to control the state of the component under test (CUT) as required for testing.

 <a name="observability"/>
 ###Observability